Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/Automated-Testing-Cost.md

 Using a service like pact is great because it validates both systems are adhering to the contract.
 Wiremock could be useful, but might also be achievable with a simple HTTP stubbing library.
 Either way your system makes assumptions about a contract, these tests document those assumptions and asser that they're correct.

 #### Integration tests
 Integration tests are more expensive that contract tests.
 If you can prove all you need to with unit and contract tests, you can avoid writing integration tests.
 That said, sometimes verifying a contract is met isn't enough.
 For example, if your system depends not only on the contract being correct but also observable behavior being correct in a different system.
-An example might be creating a resources, then deleting that resource behaves as expected.
+An example might be creating a resource, then deleting that resource behaves as expected.

 While there are integration testing tools a lot of them start violating the principal of proximity to your code.
 For example you can maintain postman scripts for integration testing, but those aren't as close to your production code as another test target that performs network calls would be.
 I recommend writing integration tests simply, in the same language you wrote your production code in.